by Nandor Szotak March 18 2018

 So, yes we started hiking up from Hau'ula, up Maakua Rim and by the time we were on Papali it started to drizzle.
-The drizzle became more like a light rain, the clouds were hanging low, and higher we went up on the ridge trail, less visibility we had.
+The drizzle became more like light rain, the clouds were hanging low, and the higher we went up on the ridge trail, the less visibility we had.

 Randy took the lead down the steep slope.
-After dropping down, we arrived to this flatter area, where we saw plenty native plants, some tools and buckets, possibly people worked there before to protect native vegetation.
+After dropping down, we arrived at this flatter area, where we saw plenty of native plants, some tools, and buckets, possibly people who worked there before to protect native vegetation.

-We continued our trek uphill through uluhe and o'hia tress.
+We continued our trek uphill through uluhe and o'hia trees.

-Soon, after pushing our way through the overgrowth, we arrived to this higher "pu'u" (elevation ~1700ft).
-No views, high trees, totally whiteout condition, but we heard water flowing or possibly a waterfall?
+Soon, after pushing our way through the overgrowth, we arrived at this higher "pu'u" (elevation ~1700ft).
+No views, high trees, and totally whiteout condition, but we heard water flowing or possibly a waterfall.

-I started following the sound of the water, but soon realized that the ridge leading down to the possible falls it's not the way I need to go.
-There were like 3 possible ways, and looking at the offline topo map, still didn't make our choice easier.
+I started following the sound of the water but soon realized that the ridge leading down to the possible falls it's not the way I need to go.
+There were 3 possible ways, and looking at the offline topo map, still didn't make our choice easier.

-Dropping down couple hundred feet, the visibility got better, and we could see our target peak closer and closer.
+Dropping down a couple of hundred feet, the visibility got better, and we could see our target peak closer and closer.

 In half an hour, we found ourselves on the top of Pu'u Waiahilahila.

 It was such a great feeling to stand up there.
 Felt like a great accomplishment!
 It was not a high mountain peak (1264 feet), it was not about the views (what we didn't have), it was more of a "Yes, we did it!".
-We hiked an old route what was not in use for years, was totally forgotten, but even with all the circumstances we made it!
+We hiked an old route that was not in use for years and was totally forgotten, but even with all the circumstances we made it!

 "The Nipple" is alive again!

-On the way back reaching Punaiki ridge, we found an old trail which was pretty clear (wondering who uses it), and followed that until we decided to cut down to the stream to connect back with Maakua Rim trail.
+On the way back reaching Punaiki ridge, we found an old trail that was pretty clear (wondering who uses it) and followed that until we decided to cut down to the stream to connect back with the Maakua Rim trail.

 It was a steep but quick descent to the stream, and from there a “walk in the park“ to get back to the trailhead.